Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Introduction

 \paragraph{Contributions} Our paper makes the following contributions:

-\begin{itemize} \item We identify a common failure mode with the current SOTA adaptive clipping methods leading to vanishing clipping bounds, resulting in performance and fairness issues (\Cref{fig:CB_history-teaser}).
-To address these issues, we propose a novel lower-bounded adaptive clipping method that introduces a tunable lower bound to protect underrepresented and confusable groups (\Cref{sec:intro_adapt}).
+\begin{enumerate}[nolistsep] \item We identify a common failure mode with the current SOTA adaptive clipping methods leading to vanishing clipping bounds, resulting in performance and disparate-impact issues (\Cref{fig:CB_history-teaser}).
+To address these issues, we propose a novel lower-bounded adaptive clipping method that introduces a tunable lower bound to protect minority and confusable groups (\Cref{sec:intro_adapt}).

-\item We evaluate the performance of our proposed approach comprehensively across four datasets and three models, showing its ability to achieve both strong overall performance and fairness under DP constraints compared to existing methods (\Cref{sec:pure_acc_result}).
+\item We evaluate the performance of our proposed approach comprehensively across five datasets and three models, showing its ability to achieve both strong overall performance and accuracy parity under DP constraints compared to existing methods (\Cref{sec:pure_acc_result}).

-\item We test the performance of our method under differentially private hyperparameter optimization (DPHPO), demonstrating that our approach is robust to DPHPO stochasticity compared to existing methods (\Cref{sec:dp-hpo}).
+\item We test the performance of our method under differentially private hyperparameter optimization (DP-HPO), demonstrating that our approach is robust to DP-HPO stochasticity compared to existing methods (\Cref{sec:dp-hpo}).